The Sign of Four - Part Ten

 Watch nations and people bargain for our release just to get access to God's heart.

-A rather challenging request seeing as Mohinder Singh was burnt alive under the weight of your Versailles chantelier.
+Speaker 1 A rather challenging request, seeing as Mohinda Singh was burnt alive under the weight of your Visai chandelier.

-What?
+Speaker 1 What?
 Once in the Hall of Mirrors, that thing, Watson.
 Did you know that?
-Must have cost a few bobs.

-Ever so fitting that a sparkly souvenir from the palace of Versailles would crush a man that casually disregarded the true value of humanity in pursuit of a shiny commodity.
+Speaker 1 Ever so fitting that a sparkly souvenir from the Palace of Versailles would crush a man that casually disregarded the true value of humanity in pursuit of a shiny commodity.

 Would that be irony, Watson?
 It would indeed.
 Me.